thaiyenphung/2143-OOP-PhungThai/Assignments/H04/Polymorphism_in_OOP.md

 # Part A: Conceptual Questions
 ## 1. Definition
 - **Polymorphism** allows objects of different classes to be treated as objects of a common base class.
-This enables the same function, method, or operator to behave differently depending on which object calls it.
+This **enables the same function, method, or operator to behave differently depending on which object calls it**.
 It promotes **code reusability and flexibility**.
-- **Polymorphism** is considered on the **three main pillars** of OOP, alongside **encapsulation and inheritance**.
+- **Polymorphism** is considered one the **three main pillars** of OOP, alongside **encapsulation and inheritance**.
 It allows **different objects to respond to the same function call in their own way**.
 - It enables **flexible, reusable, and maintainable code** by letting us write programs that work with general types (like a base class or interface) while allowing **specific behavior** at runtime.

 ## 2. Compile-Time vs. Runtime